ksemmendinger/Hydro_Parameter_Sensitivity_Visuals/Hydroinformatics/README.md

-# Case Study 3: Hydroinformatics Ensemble Parameters for NWM streamflows
+# Case Study 2: Channel parameter ensemble schemes and streamflow from the National Water Model (NWM)